Mass limits of the extremely fast-spinning white dwarf CTCV J2056-3014: Stability boundaries

-In this section we establish constraints on the mass and radius of the rapidly rotating WD CTCV J2056-3014 that follow from stable rapid stellar rotation and the microscopic stability of matter, as described in Sections \ref{ssec:hartle} and \ref{ssec:pycno}.
-Figure~\ref{figPM} shows the rotational periods of carbon WDs spinning at their respective mass shedding periods, $P_K$.
-The solid square in this figure corresponds to a WD whose Kepler period is equal to the rotation period observed for CTCV J2056-3014, i.e., $P= 29.6$~s.
-If this period is close to the mass-shedding period, the lower bound on the gravitational mass of J2056-3014 would be around $0.56\, M_\odot$ and the central mass density of this object would be $1.70\times10^6$~${\rm g/cm}^3$ (see Table~\ref{table1}).
+In this section we establish constraints on the mass and radius of the rapidly rotating WD CTCV J2056--3014 that follow from stable rapid stellar rotation and the microscopic stability of matter, as described in Sects. \ref{ssec:hartle} and \ref{ssec:pycno}.
+Figure~\ref{figPM} shows the rotational periods of carbon WDs spinning at their respective mass-shedding periods ($P_K$).
+The solid square in this figure corresponds to a WD whose Kepler period is equal to the rotation period observed for CTCV J2056--3014 of $P= 29.6$~s.
+If this period is close to the mass-shedding period, the lower bound on the gravitational mass of J2056--3014 would be $0.56\, M_\odot$ and the central mass density of this object would be $1.70\times10^6$~${\rm g\; cm^{-3}}$ (see Table~\ref{table1}).
 An upper bound on the mass follows from the occurrence of pycnonuclear reactions in WDs.
 This is the case for the WD model marked with a solid triangle on the dashed line.
-We thus conclude that the upper limit on the gravitational mass of J2056-3014 is around $1.5\, M_\odot$, provided it is a carbon WD rotating near its mass-shedding limit.
-The green-shaded area in Figure~\ref{figPM} shows the location of WDs spinning below that limit.
+We thus conclude that the upper limit on the gravitational mass of J2056--3014 is around $1.5\, M_\odot$, provided it is a carbon WD rotating near its mass-shedding limit.
+The green shaded area in Fig.~\ref{figPM} shows the location of WDs spinning below that limit.

-Considering heavier elements, as oxygen and a mixture of oxygen (64\%) and neon (36\%), our calculations have indicated the minimum WD mass for CTCV J2056 has a very small decrease.
-Temperature effects were also considered in the minimum mass star and we obtain a small increase in the star radius with temperature increase.
+When heavier elements, such as oxygen and a mixture of oxygen ($64\%$) and neon ($36\%$), are considered, our calculations indicate that the minimum WD mass for CTCV J2056--3014 decreases only slightly.
+Temperature effects were also considered on the minimum mass star, and we obtain a small increase in the equatorial radius with an increase in temperature.
+In our calculations, the difference between the equatorial and polar radius of rapidly spinning WDs was found to be as large as around 10\% (for the star with $0.56$ M$_{\odot}$ and $P=29.6$ s).
 In addition, the temperature effect in the minimum mass is also negligible (see~Table~\ref{tab:2}).